 If your Alarm had often failed you at your neediest, then you would be probably open to the idea of this product called “Wake up Light” from Philips.
 What makes this product more compelling is the ability to simulate sunrise like environment by gradually increasing its brightness which- by the time your alarm goes off, would have brought you out of your REM sleep mode.
 It is almost like telling your brain that it is time for you to wake up but in a more classy way, that you can’t cheat by snoozing it.

 Now imagine if, immediately after this light had woke you up, it tells your electronic kettle to heat up for your morning drink and probably tell your toaster to make you breakfast.
 How can these machines talk to each other and get these things done?
 If it is possible to make a lamp, a kettle and a toaster to talk to each other, to make your mornings more mindful then why restrict the scope to just household activities?
-With Kettles and toasters crossed off the list, the potential of smart cars and smart cities comes into the play.
-What if our cars could talk to each other avoiding any possibility of traffics and accident?
+With Kettles and toasters crossed off the list, the potential of smart cars and smart cities comes into play.
+What if our cars could talk to each other avoiding any possibility of traffics and accidents?
 Your smart car would basically assess your start time and your office time to pick the fastest route and therefore inform your “level above” that you might be late.
 So what exactly is all this called?
 This, my millennials, is the

 What seemed like science fiction back then is now starting to look like a possibility, especially with the advent of IoT.
 Towards the close of 2015, technology witnessed IoT opportunities becoming reality.